Folland Gnat: Origins

-The Midge, partly due to its nature as a private venture, had only a short lifespan, however had served as a proof-of-concept demonstrator for the subsequent aircraft.
+The Midge, partly due to its nature as a private venture, had only a short lifespan, but had served as a proof-of-concept demonstrator for the subsequent aircraft.
 It had failed to interest the RAF as a combat aircraft at that time, but officers did issue encouragement of the development of a similar aircraft for training purposes.
 The larger Gnat, which was being developed in parallel with the Midge, was an improved version of the original fighter design; it was differentiated by larger air intakes to suit the Orpheus engine, a slightly larger wing, and provision for the installation of a 30 mm ADEN cannon in each intake lip.
 The first prototype Gnat was built as a private venture by Folland.
 Subsequently, six further aircraft were ordered by the British Ministry of Supply for evaluation purposes.
 On 18 July 1955, the Folland prototype, serial number G-39-2, first flew from RAF Boscombe Down, Wiltshire.
-(Note: It had been moved from the Folland factory at Hamble by road earlier in the day, after a 15-minute flight the Gnat landed at Chilbolton airfield, Hampshire.)
+(Note: It had been moved from the Folland factory at Hamble by road earlier in the day; after a 15-minute flight, the Gnat landed at Chilbolton airfield, Hampshire.)

 Although the evaluation by the British brought no orders for the lightweight fighter, orders were placed by Finland and Yugoslavia.
 India placed a large order for the type, which included a licence for production by Hindustan Aeronautics Limited (HAL).
-Although the Gnat's development is considered a factor which motivated the Mutual Weapons Development Team to issue the NATO NBMR-1 requirement for a low level strike/attack light fighter, the Gnat itself was not evaluated in the competition, which was won by the Fiat G.91.
+Although the Gnat's development is considered a factor which motivated the Mutual Weapons Development Team to issue the NATO NBMR-1 requirement for a low-level strike/attack light fighter, the Gnat itself was not evaluated in the competition, which was won by the Fiat G.91.
 However, the Gnat was evaluated in 1958 by the RAF as a replacement for the de Havilland Venom, as well as other light aircraft such as the BAC Jet Provost.
 The Hawker Hunter was selected as the eventual winner of the fly-off competition.